 Career Acceleration via Rigorous Educational Experiences in Research (CAREER)

-The Institute is excited to have piloted a 1-week, virtual pre-college program for incoming underrepresented minority first-year students expecting to major in STEM disciplines.
-The highly interactive program brought together participants from several institutions, giving students a supportive network at their university and those of the partnering institutions with whom to start college together.
+The Institute is excited to have developed a 1-week, virtual pre-college program for incoming underrepresented minority first-year students expecting to major in STEM disciplines.
+The highly interactive program brings together participants from several institutions, giving students a supportive network at their university and those of the partnering institutions with whom to start college together.